People's Liberation Army: Central Military Commission

-Political leadership
+Political control

 The People's Liberation Army raising the flag of the Chinese Communist Party during a military parade marking the 70th anniversary of the People's Republic of China on 1 October 2019.

 The CCP maintains absolute control over the PLA.
 It requires the PLA to undergo political education, instilling CCP ideology in its members.
 Additionally, China maintains a political commissar system.
 Regiment-level and higher units maintain CCP committees and political commissars (政治委员 or 政委).
 Additionally, battalion-level and company-level units respectively maintain political directors and political instructors.
 The political commissars are officially equal to commanders in status.
 The political commissars are officially responsible for the implementation of party committee decisions, instilling and maintaining party discipline, providing political education, and working with other components of the political work system.

 Key decisions in the PLA are generally made in the CCP committees throughout the military.
 As a rule, the political commissar serves as the party committee secretary while the commander serves as the deputy secretary.
 Political commissars report to higher-level party committees, rather than military commanders.
-Due to the CCP's absolute leadership, non-CCP political parties and groups and organizations except the Communist Youth League of China are not allowed to establish organizations or have members in the PLA.
+Due to the CCP's system of absolute control, non-CCP political parties and groups and organizations except the Communist Youth League of China are not allowed to establish organizations or have members in the PLA.
 Additionally, only the CCP is allowed to appoint the leading cadres at all levels of the PLA.

+Non-fraternization

+Fraternization between senior cadres and PLA officers is prohibited without authorization.
+Politburo members must apply to the Politburo Standing Committee before visiting PLA units and once approved, visits must be arranged by the CMC.

+CMC approval is required before a PLA general can be involved in national or regional civil affairs.